 Restaurants: The Peak and The Cliff

 One feature we personally seek out in a hotel is the featured breakfast.
-Beginning with endless flow of fresh drip coffee (thank you for not serving that instant powdered stuff), Crown Lanta’s The Peak served up an amazing complimentary breakfast that included mini Belgian waffles, homemade yogurt, fresh breads, and made-to-order omelets.
+Beginning with an endless flow of fresh drip coffee (thank you for not serving that instant powdered stuff), Crown Lanta’s The Peak served up an amazing complimentary breakfast that included mini Belgian waffles, homemade yogurt, fresh bread, and made-to-order omelets.
 There were Thai foods as well, but our hearts were set on the Western fare during this trip.